 - GPS was developed to guide missiles and vessels on targets (information systems for tourists and drivers are a side product).

-And today development of AI is underway .. guess to what purpose.
+And today development of AI (machine learning) is underway ... guess to what purpose.

 My sense is that the current generation of entrepreneurs who are ready to take a look into technology are for the most part not really money motivated.
 They might enjoy parallel influence.
 They might enjoy social status but not particularly money.

-Lanier is right, greed for money is not the point.
-But he downplays the even bigger thrill to control others.
-(After all Lanier earns a living from propagating this American exceptionalism, the right to control others.)
+Of course money is not the point.
+It's about something more essential.
+Lanier downplays the even bigger ›› thrill to control others.
+After all Lanier earns a living from propagating this American exceptionalism, the right to control others.

 Some call this event the arrival of singularity.
 I would prefer to modify Immanuel Kant's famous definition (Was ist Aufklärung?, 1784):